DNN Modularization via Activation-Driven Training: 's Approach

 \end{small}

-where \begin{small}$freq(s^i_j, D_c)$\end{small} refers to activation frequency of neuron $s^i_j$ for the set of training samples $D_c$ of class $c$.
+where \begin{small}$freq(s_i, \mathcal{D}_c)$\end{small} refers to activation frequency of neuron $s_i$ for the set of training samples $\mathcal{D}_c$ of class $c$.

-Since threshold $\tau$ plays a crucial role in the decomposition step, it should be able to balance between size of the resultant modules and the potential degradation in classification accuracy.
+\looseness-1 Since threshold $\tau$ plays a crucial role in the decomposition step, it should be able to balance between module sizes, overlaps, and the potential degradation in classification accuracy.
 A higher threshold can generate more lightweight modules but may also omit important neurons and their weights, thus impacting the modules' functionalities.
-The choice of threshold $\tau$ will be discussed further in Section~\ref{sec:results_rq4}.
+The choice of $\tau$ will be discussed further in Section~\ref{sec:results_rq3}.